bokand/page-collection/README.md

 Unrecognized options or content following the first `#?` line will be ignored.

-### Introduce a new URI scheme: uri-list
+### Introduce a new URL scheme: multi

 Handling `text/uri-list` is enough to enable multilinks but, on its own, has significant drawbacks.

-As noted in [WebArch](https://www.w3.org/TR/webarch/#URI-scheme:~:text=While%20Web%20architecture%20allows%20the%20definition%20of%20new%20schemes), introducing a new URI scheme is costly.
-This section explains the drawbacks of the considered alternatives and why a new URI scheme is the best option despite the costs.
+As noted in [WebArch](https://www.w3.org/TR/webarch/#URI-scheme:~:text=While%20Web%20architecture%20allows%20the%20definition%20of%20new%20schemes), introducing a new URL scheme is costly.
+This section explains the drawbacks of the considered alternatives and why a new URL scheme is the best option despite the costs.

 Some alternatives we've considered:

   * A new HTML element (e.g. `<anchor-list>`)
   * A new attribute on the existing `<a>` element.
-  * A plain HTTP URI to a server responding with a `Content-Type: text/uri-list` header and a list of constituent links in the response body.
+  * A plain HTTP URL to a server responding with a `Content-Type: text/uri-list` header and a list of constituent links in the response body.

 Each of these comes with significant drawbacks: